rishiraj333/rishiraj333/README.md

 - 📫 How to reach me **rishirajtripathi333@gmail.com**

-- ⚡ Interesting facts **I bring experience from customer-centric roles, including a business representative position within a fintech startup (Beurzbyte) and a co-owner position within a poineer in UK retail (John Lewis PLC).
-I also served as President of the Global Students’ Society at Herts Students’ Union.
-Passionate about AI/ML, I’ve invested time in learning, researching, and building with cutting-edge tools and algorithms.
-I continuously engage with AI communities across platforms like GitHub, LinkedIn, Coursera, edX, Udemy, YouTube, and Google Scholar to stay ahead in this ever-evolving industry.**
+- ⚡ Interesting facts **I have gained transferable skills from customer-centric roles like business representative position within a fintech startup (Beurzbyte) and a co-owner position within a poineer in UK retail (John Lewis PLC).
+Also, I have served as the President of the Global Students’ Society 2021-22 at Herts Students’ Union.
+I have invested time in learning, researching, and building with cutting-edge tools and technologies to be confident in efficiently applying them in production environment.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">